windkh/node-red-contrib-telegrambot/README.md

 You can control if the bot receives every message by calling **/setprivacy @botfather** (refer also to [**there**](https://core.telegram.org/bots#privacy-mode)).

+### Configuration

+#### Configuration property *Download Directory*
+When the receiver node receives data like videos, documents and so on, the file is downloaded automatically to the local harddisc when the node's property ***Download Directory*** is set in the configuration node.
+The directory may also be part of the message payload: `msg.payload.path`.
+In addition to that the message object may contain the direct download link in the payload: `msg.payload.weblink`.

+#### Configuration property *Filter*
+Normally, a receiver node receives all content that is sent to the bot.
+However if you have command nodes next to a receiver you can enable the *commands* flag in the configuration property ***Filter*** so that commands meant for a command node will not be handled by the receiver node.
+I.e. the command message then only appears in the configured command node and not in this node.

 ### Outputs
 The original message from the underlying node library is stored in `msg.originalMessage`.
 The `msg.payload` contains the most important data like **chatId**, **type** and **content**.
 Additional elements are present in the `msg.payload` structure and depend on the message *type*.
 These additional elements are described in the table **Tab.
 1** above.